-It would be a tragedy if things had to get very much worse before we acted sufficiently.
+It would be a tragedy if things had to get very much worse before we acted with sufficient urgency.

-In case you become discouraged by the seeming impossibility of radical changes, the key thing to remember is that everyone changes the world and that .....
+In case you become discouraged by the seeming impossibility of radical changes, it helps to remember that everyone changes the world and that .....